-In August 2001, DOE submitted a notification of adverse effect of a proposed undertaking for the demolition of ten facilities at ETTP.
-Concurrence of the adverse effect was received from the state historic preservation officer, and a memorandum of agreement was prepared and transmitted to the state historic preservation officer for concurrence in December 2001.
-During 2001, consultation continued with the Advisory Council, the state historic preservation officer, and other consulting parties on the decontamination and decommissioning of the K-25 and K-27 Buildings to determine actions to avoid, minimize, or mitigate the adverse effects to these historical properties.
+In August 2002, DOE submitted a notification of adverse effect of a proposed undertaking for decontamination and decommissioning of properties located at the ETTP.
+The proposed project is to decontaminate and demolish or transfer all remaining properties located within the K-25 Site Main Plant and Powerhouse Historic Districts located on the ORR in Roane County, Tennessee, as outlined in the Oak Ridge Comprehensive Closure Plan.
+The Tennessee state historic preservation officer, the Advisory Council, and other interested parties were invited to participate in the planning stages of the proposed undertaking and to enter into the consultation process.
+Consultation will begin in 2003 to develop a path forward, and a memorandum of agreement will be negotiated among the consulting parties.
+During 2002, consultation continued with the Advisory Council, the state historic preservation officer, and other consulting parties on the decontamination and decommissioning of the K-25 and K-27 Buildings to determine actions to avoid, minimize, or mitigate the adverse effects to these two historical properties.
+A draft memorandum of agreement was prepared and transmitted to all consulting parties, and consultation efforts will continue during 2003 to finalize the memorandum of agreement.
 Other ETTP projects were reviewed in accordance with the programmatic agreement or the Cultural Resource Management Plan, and no additional adverse effects to historical properties were identified that required notification to the state historic preservation officer.
-As cleanup efforts at ETTP continue, proposed actions resulting in an impact to historical properties are submitted to DOE-ORO, the state historic preservation officer, and the Advisory Council to review and determine ways to avoid, minimize, or mitigate adverse effects to these historic properties.

 A survey of all ORISE structures was conducted to comply with the NHPA.
-Only one structure currently under ORISE stewardship, the Atmospheric Turbulence Diffusion Laboratory main building, was identified as being included in the National Register.
+Only one structure currently under ORISE stewardship, the Atmospheric Turbulence and Diffusion Division Laboratory main building, was identified as being included in the National Register.
 All actions performed at that site conform to the programmatic agreement with the state historic preservation officer.